NetickNetworking/NetickDocumentation/articles/network-object-instantiation-and-destruction/network-object-instantiation-and-destruction.md

 ## Destroy

-To destroy any networked object:
+To destroy a network object:

 ```csharp
 sandbox.Destroy(obj)